Pranavjeet-Naidu/ForestFires_Turkey/README_2.md

 # Actions:

-Our ultimate goalin a business context is to generate actionable insights.
+Our ultimate goal in a business context is to generate actionable insights.
 Such as recommending specific actions to achieve desired outcomes.
 For instance, a prescriptive model might suggest adjusting pricing strategies, launching targeted marketing campaigns, or optimizing supply chain logistics.

 # The presentations
   We make 2 kinds of presentations: